OkikiMichael/OkikiMichael/README.md

 - 💞️ I’m looking to collaborate on anything computer science/ engineering related
 - 📫 How to reach me email me at michaelokikiolao@gmail.com or call me at 3473574523
 - 😄 Pronouns: He/His/Him
-- ⚡ Fun fact: I co0founded Park Slope Chess Club
+- ⚡ Fun fact: I co-founded Park Slope Chess Club

 <!---
 OkikiMichael/OkikiMichael is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.